Get stories and expert advice on all things related to college and parenting.

 Fortunately, with a little planning and some mindfulness, your student can make it through finals relatively unscathed.
 Here are seven suggestions to pass on to your students to help them finish this year strong.

-Don’t wait until the week before finals to figure out what you need to do.
+Don’t wait until the week before finals to determine what you must do.
 Organize your notes for each class and write down all of your deadlines, study sessions and exam dates so you can see exactly what you have to do and when.
 Just 30 minutes of planning can save hours of wasted time.

 Prioritize your tasks the same way a triage nurse prioritizes treatment — based on what needs immediate attention.
 Evaluate every assignment on the list to determine what is “Must Do Now!” versus “I have two weeks to get it done.”

 Consider what classes you’re doing well in and where you need to spend more time.
-This may be when you decide that a skipped 5-point writing assignment isn’t going to change your grade so, instead, you may choose to use that time to focus on studying for something that will make an impact.
+You may decide that skipping a 5-point writing assignment isn’t going to change your grade, so you may choose to use that time to focus on studying for something that will make an impact.

-Now make a schedule of what you’d like to get done each day and set a realistic time frame for each activity.
-A color-coded Excel spreadsheet isn’t required — a simple list will do —but, if you need the tech support, of course there’s an app (or 20) for this.
+Now, make a schedule of what you’d like to do each day and set a realistic time frame for each activity.
+A color-coded Excel spreadsheet isn’t required—a simple list will do—but if you need tech support, of course, there’s an app (or 20) for this.

 Try not to worry about what comes after this semester.
 Again, triage.
 Figure out what non-schoolwork can be pushed back and what can’t.